next-book/dev-book/content/visitors.md

 When I told him that I wrote considerably, he thought for a long time that it was merely the handwriting which I meant, for he could write a remarkably good hand himself.
 I sometimes found the name of his native parish handsomely written in the snow by the highway, with the proper French accent, and knew that he had passed.
 I asked him if he ever wished to write his thoughts.
-He said that he had read and written letters for those who could not, but he never tried to write thoughts⁠—no, he could not, he could not tell what to put first, it would kill him, and then there was spelling to be attended to at the same time!</p>
+He said that he had read and written letters for those who could not, but he never tried to write thoughts—no, he could not, he could not tell what to put first, it would kill him, and then there was spelling to be attended to at the same time!</p>
 <p>I heard that a distinguished wise man and reformer asked him if he did not want the world to be changed; but he answered with a chuckle of surprise in his Canadian accent, not knowing that the question had ever been entertained before, “No, I like it well enough.”
 It would have suggested many things to a philosopher to have dealings with him.
 To a stranger he appeared to know nothing of things in general; yet I sometimes saw in him a man whom I had not seen before, and I did not know whether he was as wise as Shakespeare or as simply ignorant as a child, whether to suspect him of a fine poetic consciousness or of stupidity.